Amurru (god): Worship

 Earliest indisputable evidence of the worship of Amurru comes from the Ur III period.
 The only possible older attestation is a name known from a document from the reign of Shar-Kali-Sharri, now considered to be dubious.
 Evidence for state-sponsored veneration of Amurru in the Ur III period is scarce, with only five documents mentioning offerings to him.
 Tonia Sharlach assumes that he was initially associated with Eridu and Kuara, as according to one of the known documents he received offerings in a temple of Damkina in the latter of these two cities.

 Amurru came to be more commonly worshiped during the reign of the First Dynasty of Babylon.
 Later texts attest that two temples of Amurru existed in this city: Enamtaggaduha (Sumerian: "house which undoes guilt") located in its eastern part and Emesikil ("house of pure mes") on the opposite side.
 A statue of the god from the former was renewed by Esarhaddon.
 A temple bearing the name Emesikil was also rebuilt by Damiq-ilishu, but according to Andrew R. George it is uncertain if it was the same one known from texts about Babylon or if Amurru had a separate temple in Isin.
 Paul-Alain Beaulieu in a more recent publication favors the former possibility.

 As early as in the Old Assyrian period, Amurru was also worshiped in Assyria, as attested in oath formulas.
 In Assur he was worshiped in the Enindabadua ("house where bread portions are baked"), which was likely a part of the temple complex of Gula.
 It was rebuilt by Tiglath-Pileser I. Additionally, Sennacherib installed new doors depicting Ashur accompanied by Amurru in the akitu temple of the former god.
 Paul-Alain Beaulieu proposes that in this case Amurru was reinterpreted as a divine representation of Arameans, who rose to prominence in Assyrian society in the first millennium BCE.
-He points out that in the same time period, the god started to appear in West Semitic, rather than Akkadian, theophoric names for the first time in history, which might indicate that the Arameans living in Assyria have chosen him as their tutelary deity.
+He points out that in the same time period, the god started to appear in West Semitic, rather than Akkadian, theophoric names for the first time in history, which might indicate that the Arameans living in Assyria chose him as their tutelary deity.

 Amurru's newfound popularity among speakers of West Semitic languages is also attested in the late sources from Babylonia, where he is the fourth most common deity in their theophoric names after Bel (Marduk), Nabu and Nanaya.
 Much of the evidence for this phenomenon comes from the Sealand, where he likely had a cult center of his own.
 References to it are known from the Eanna archive from Uruk.
 For example, one text mentions legal proceedings between two citizens of the Sealand province during which a priest and a scribe from the temple of Amurru acted as witnesses.